Skip to content

 I travel regularly and am eternally a student of yoga.
 My current inspiration comes form my amazing sangha practice community, and my more recent studies with Manju Jois - Second Series teacher training, Kia Naddermeir - In-Depth Development Training in Paris and Gregor Maehle - Pranayama and Yoga Sutra training.

-Recently, I have trained as a somatic movement therapist with Tanya Fitzpatrick and this has transformed my yoga and my teaching.
+Further training as a somatic movement therapist with Tanya Fitzpatrick has transformed my yoga and my teaching.
 It has deepened my understanding of our movement patterns and enabled me to spot where we hold tension, to assist people to move with more agility and release chronic tension and pain.

 The Yoga Hutch has grown into a community of shared energy and focus.
 It delights me every day to offer a place to find the full potential of our body, mind, individual spirit, essential truth and consciousness.